peering-manager/peering-manager/docs/configuration/security.md

 The lifetime (in seconds) of the authentication cookie issued to a Peering Manager user upon login.
 This setting is actually a wrapper around Django's [`SESSION_COOKIE_AGE`](https://docs.djangoproject.com/en/stable/ref/settings/#session-cookie-age)

 ---

+## LOGIN_FORM_HIDDEN

+Default: `False`

+When set to `True`, the login form will be hidden on the login page, keeping only SSO authentication buttons available.
+This is useful when you want to enforce SSO-only authentication and prevent users from logging in with username/password credentials.

+---